-This DD presents Surface Clearance and Subsurface Removal of MEC to a Depth of Detection Using AGC Methods and LUCs as the selected remedy for Central Munitions and Explosives of Concern Contaminated Munitions Response Site 04, within the Camp Butner Formerly Used Defense Site, Property Number I04NC0009, in Granville, Person, and Durham counties, North Carolina.
-The U.S. Army is the lead agency under the Defense Environmental Restoration Program at Camp Butner FUDS.
+This DD presents Surface Clearance and Subsurface Removal of MEC to a Depth of Detection Using AGC Methods and LUCs as the selected remedy for South MEC Contaminated MRS 08 within the Camp Butner FUDS, Property No. I04NC0009, in Granville, Person, and Durham counties, North Carolina.
+The U.S. Army is the lead agency at the Camp Butner FUDS under the Defense Environmental Restoration Program and USACE has mission execution authority for the Formerly Used Defense Sites (FUDS) Program.
 USACE has developed this DD consistent with the CERCLA, as amended, and the NCP.
 This DD will be incorporated into the larger Administrative Record file for the Camp Butner FUDS, which is available for public view at the South Granville Public Library, Creedmoor, NC 27522.
-This DD, which presents the selected remedy of removal of MEC using AGC and LUCs for MRS-04 with a cost estimate of \$51,327,959, is approved by the undersigned, pursuant to the CEMP-CED (200-1a) Memorandum, "Re-delegation of Assignment of Mission Execution Functions Associated with Department of Defense Lead Agent Responsibilities for the Formerly Used Defense Sites Program," dated July 8, 2022.
+This DD, which presents the selected remedy of removal of MEC using AGC and LUCs for MRS-08 with a cost estimate of \$27,972,076 is approved by the undersigned, pursuant to the CEMP-CED (200-1a) Memorandum, Re-delegation of Assignment of Mission Execution Functions Associated with Department of Defense Lead Agent Responsibilities for the Formerly Used Defense Sites Program, dated July 8, 2022.